mjwebster/R_Tutorials/README.md

 They are designed to walk you through data that is mostly pre-written, but then opportunities for you to write your own code, as well.
 The DIY lessons are ones that you would create entirely from scratch (with answers provided).

+# Downloading:
+Under each tutorial folder, you'll find one or more items to download.
+The ones where you see a "data" folder and materials in that folder should be set up on your computer with the same directory structure (i.e. that "data" is a sub-folder of the one where you are storing the script file).

 # 1- Setting up R
 This is just a short video that walks you through installing R and RStudio; launching RStudio and installing a few packages.
 There is an R script included here that has code you can use to install all the packages needed for the subsequent tutorials.
 You can  <a href="https://youtu.be/NPSletCwyGQ">view this video on YouTube.</a>